 We evaluated our detection algorithm by using a tracedriven simulation based on the traffic data we measured.
+We set sampling period to 10 second and used 100 samples to calcuate D.

 We define the probability (P_n) of not detecting the attack traffic and the probability (P_f) of erroneously detecting an attack as the followins: